Picovoice/cheetah/demo/web/README.md

 Hit CTRL-C to stop the server
 ```

 Wait until Cheetah and the WebVoiceProcessor have initialized.
-Say any phrase and  Cheetah will start transcribing in real time.
+Choose an audio file or record audio to transcribe.